Luke Thomas (footballer, born 1999): Return to Barnsley

 After speculation surrounding Thomas and a permanent return to Bristol Rovers, he found himself in the first team picture under new manager Michael Duff and scored the only goal in the second match of the season as Duff was given his first win in charge over Thomas' former club Cheltenham Town.
 On 8 October 2022, it was confirmed that Thomas had suffered a broken leg in training that would see the winger out of action for at least four months.
+Following defeat in the play-off final, he was offered a new contract at the end of the 2022–23 season.